ChrisKlug/web-dev-workshop/labs/lab19/lab19.md

 }
 ```

 The downside to this, is that you still have a running grain.
-One that is unlikely to be used again right away, as the used has just checked out.
+One that is unlikely to be used again right away, as the user has just checked out.

-So, it would be better that you told Orleans to remove the grain as well.
+So, it would be better if you told Orleans to remove the grain as well.
 And you can do that by calling the `DeactivateOnIdle()` method from the base class.
 This will make sure that the grain is removed as soon as the current method invocation is complete.

 ```csharp
 public class ShoppingCartGrain : ...